-The SuperDuctTM duct smoke detector enters the trouble state under the following conditions:
+The SuperDuctTM1 duct smoke detector enters the trouble state under the following conditions:

-- A sensor's cover is removed and 20 minutes pass before it is properly secured. - A sensor's environmental compensation limit is reached (100% dirty). - A wiring fault between a sensor and the controller is detected.
+- A sensor's cover is removed and 20 minutes pass before it is properly secured. - A sensor's environmental compensation limit is reached (100% dirty). - A wiring fault between a sensor and the controller is detected. - An internal sensor fault is detected.

-An internal sensor fault is detected upon entering the trouble state:
+Upon entering the trouble state:

 - The contacts on the controller's supervisory relay switch positions.
-(See Fig. 46.) - If a sensor trouble, the sensor's Trouble LED the controller's Trouble LED turn on. - If 100% dirty, the sensor's Dirty LED turns on and the controller's Trouble LED flashes continuously. - If a wiring fault between a sensor and the controller, the controller's Trouble LED turns on but not the sensor's.
+(See Fig. 50.) - If there is sensor trouble, then the sensor's Trouble LED and the controller's Trouble LED turn on. - If 100% dirty, then the sensor's Dirty LED turns on and the controller's Trouble LED flashes continuously. - If there is a wiring fault between a sensor and the controller, then the controller's Trouble LED turns on but not the sensor's.